evangelosmeklis/MindfulBoo/README.md

 3. Select your development team
 4. Build and run

+## Testing Live Activities

+Live Activities require a physical device running iOS 16.1 or later.
+The iOS simulator does not support them, so run the app on an actual device when testing the `MindfulBooWidget` live activity extension.

 ## Usage

 1. **Start Session**: Set duration and tap "Start Meditation"